daoxinli/daoxinli.github.io/presentations.md

 * Li Yin, R. Malatesha Joshi, **Daoxin Li**, & Seon-Kee Kim.
 (2019). *Graphotactic as well as phonological influences on decisions about consonant doubling among non-native speakers of English*.
 Talk at the third annual conference of the Association for Reading and Writing in Asia (ARWA 2019), Birla Institute of Technology and Science Pilani, India, Feb 28 – Mar 1, 2019.

 ### Posters

+* Kathryn Schuler & **Daoxin Li**.
+(2022). *Distributional learning of recursive structures: The role of the structural representation.* Poster at the 47th annual Boston University Conference on Language Development (BUCLD 47), Boston University, Boston MA, Nov 3 – 6, 2022.

 * Qing Lyu, Hua Zheng, **Daoxin Li**, Li Zhang, Marianna Apidianaki & Chris Callison-Burch.
 (2022). *Is “my favorite new movie” my favorite movie?
 Probing the understanding of recursive noun phrases.* Poster at the 9th annual Mid-Atlantic Student Colloquium on Speech, Language and Learning (MASC-SLL 2022), Temple University, Philadelphia PA, Apr 30, 2022.